pachyderm/docs/content/latest/enterprise/overview.md

 directory: true
 ---

-Pachyderm Enterprise helps you scale and manage Pachyderm data pipelines by removing all [scaling limits](../../reference/scaling-limits/) and providing you with additional features not available in the Community Edition.
+Enterprise helps you scale and manage Pachyderm data pipelines by removing all [scaling limits](../../reference/scaling-limits/) and providing you with additional features not available in the Community Edition.

 {{% notice note %}}
-Want to try Pachyderm Enterprise, or simply have a few questions?
+Want to try Enterprise, or simply have a few questions?
 Get in touch with us at [sales@pachyderm.io](mailto:sales@pachyderm.io) or on our [Slack](https://www.pachyderm.com/slack/).
 {{% /notice %}}